ibm-cloud-docs/discovery-data/contentminerapp.md

 The **Facet analysis** pane is the default view when you enter the analysis view.
 To begin facet analysis, select the analysis type and options, and then select a facet from the analysis tree.
 The options in this pane are described in the following list:

 - **Analysis type**: Select the type of analysis you want to perform.
 Options: **Relevancy**, **Topic**, **Trends**, **Pairs**, **Connections**, **Factor** or **Dynamic cluster**.
+- **Contextual view selection**: Select a contextual view to analyze that you defined.
+This option only appears when you create a contextual view in the **Contextual view** tab.
 - **Number of facets**: Specify the number of facets to analyze.
 The default value and available options vary based on the analysis type.
 - **Date facet**: Select the date facet to analyze.
 This options is enabled only for **Trends** and **Topics** analysis types.
 - **Time scale**: Select the time scale to analyze.
 This options is enabled only for **Trends** and **Topics** analysis types.